grself/BASV316_Lab_Manual/README.md

   * Added a "Deliverable" paragraph at the bottom of each lab.
   * Updated cross-reference links
   * Moved the "colors" background material into the appendix
-  * Todo: Label all code chunks (labs 10-70 done)
+  * Label all code chunks
-  * Todo: Can I resize the illustrations, like in Lab 4?
 * 180801: Released v1.0